doobah/icepack/README_NUGET.md

 public class ExampleType { }
 ```

 Types can also be registered via the serializer's `RegisterType` method.
-This is necessary in order to serialize types defined in third-party libraries.
+This is needed to serialize types defined in third-party libraries.

 ```
-var serializer = new Serializer();
+Serializer serializer = new();
 serializer.RegisterType(typeof(ExampleType));
 ```